 Troubleshooting Your Sourdough Starter

 - Your starter probably needs to be fed.
 Yeast can only produce carbon dioxide if it has a source of sugar to consume.
-Feed you starter with equal weight flour and water.
+Feed your starter with equal weights of flour and water.

-- If your starter is new continue to feed it based on the timeline instructions above.
-Hopefully within 14 days you will see signs of the yeast and bacteria colonizing, becoming stronger and more active.
-If the starter has been refrigerated for a long period of time it may take several feedings to “wake up”.
+- If your starter is new, continue to feed it based on the timeline instructions above.
+Hopefully within 14 days you will see signs of the yeast and bacteria colonizing and becoming stronger and more active.
+If the starter has been refrigerated for a long period it may take several feedings to “wake up.”

-- This liquid is called “hootch”.
-It is a byproduct of an underfed over-fermented starter.
-It will smell strongly of alcohol and while unpleasant in appearance, cannot hurt you.
+- This liquid is called “hootch.”
+It is a byproduct of an underfed, over-fermented starter.
+It will smell strongly of alcohol and while unpleasant in appearance, it cannot hurt you.
 You can pour it off and discard half of your starter before re-feeding or stir it back into the starter for a very strong sour flavor.

-There is mold on my starter – Unfortunately mold spores can contaminate a starter through the flour, water or air.
-In this case, it is best to discard the contaminated starter, wash all sourdough utensils thoroughly and replace it with a fresh starter.
+- Unfortunately mold spores can contaminate a starter through the flour, water, or air.
+In this case, it is best to discard the contaminated starter, wash all sourdough utensils thoroughly, and replace it with a fresh starter.
 Keep your new starter as active as possible.
 The production of acids in the fermenting process will prohibit mold growth.

-My starter smells like alcohol – When all the sugars in the flour have been consumed the acids will start to become alcoholic.
+- When all the sugars in the flour have been consumed the acids will start to become alcoholic.
 A starter that smells strongly of alcohol needs to be fed!
-Feed your starter with equal weights flour and water.
+Feed your starter with equal weights of flour and water.

 - In the early stages of sourdough baking this can be a real problem.
 It happens to all of us.
-A sourdough starter needs to be used often, fed often and kept at a warm room temperature.
+A sourdough starter needs to be used often, fed often, and kept at a warm room temperature.